Regional wall motion abnormalities in coronary artery disease

 Echocardiography is one of the simplest investigations to assess the myocardial regional wall motion abnormalities in coronary artery disease.
 Regional wall motion abnormalities can also be assessed by nuclear imaging and cine CT (computerised tomography) scan / MRI (magnetic resonance imaging).
 The wall motion is scored from 1 to 4 depending on whether it is normal wall motion, hypokinesia, akinesia or dyskinesia.
-Hyokinesia means reduced contraction, akinesia means absence of contration and dyskinesia means bulging out in systole.
+Hypokinesia means reduced contraction, akinesia means absence of contraction and dyskinesia means bulging out in systole.
 In order to standardise the reporting of wall motion abnormalities, American Society of Echocardiography has brought out a 17 segment model for left ventricular wall motion abnormalities.
 The segments are analysed from 6 views: parasternal long axis, apical four chamber, apical two chamber and parasternal short axis view at the levels of mitral valve, papillary muscles and apex.
 Wall motion scores assigned to all the segments are added to get the total wall motion score.

 Left ventricular segments for assessing wall motion abnormalities in parasternal long axis view